Creating your personal website using Quarto

 - they take care of a lot of the finicky “under-the-hood” styling (e.g. creating “responsive” page elements i.e. automatically rearranging content to fit changing viewport sizes) that would otherwise require a fair bit of CSS knowledge

-As you get more comfortable with the Quarto framework and CSS for styling webpages (we’ll learn more about this in a later workshop!), you may decide to build a completely custom webpage layout.
-The Openscapes website ( source code) is just one example of a Quarto website with custom page layouts.
-You can check out the Quarto documentation to learn more.
+As you get more comfortable with the Quarto framework and CSS for styling web pages (we’ll learn more about this in a later workshop!), you may decide to build a completely custom web page layout.
+The following Quarto websites leverage custom layouts to arrange contents on individual web pages:

 Modify website appearance in _quarto.yml